neoforged/.github/primers/1.21.5/index.md

     - `SelectItemModelProperty#valueCodec` - Returns the `Codec` for the property type.
 - `net.minecraft.commands.arguments.ComponentArgument#getResolvedComponent` - Constructs a component with the resolved information of its contents.
 - `net.minecraft.core`
+    - `Direction#getUnitVec3f` - Returns the float unit vector of the direction.
     - `HolderGetter$Provider#getOrThrow` - Gets a holder reference from a resource key.
     - `SectionPos#sectionToChunk` - Converts a compressed section position to a compressed chunk position.
     - `Vec3i#STREAM_CODEC`
-- `net.minecraft.nbt`
+- `net.minecraft.nbt.CompoundTag`
-    - `CompoundTag#getFloatOrDefault` - Gets the float with the associated key, or the default if not present or an exception is thrown.
+    - `getFloatOrDefault`, `getIntOrDefault`, `getLongOrDefault` - Gets the value with the associated key, or the default if not present or an exception is thrown.
-    - `NbtUtils#writeVec3i` - Writes a vector to an integer array tag.
+    - `storeNullable` - When not null, uses the codec to write the value to the tag.
+- `net.minecraft.network.codec.ByteBufCodecs#LONG_ARRAY`
+- `net.minecraft.server.bossevents.CustomBossEvent$Packed` - A record that backs the event information for serialization.
 - `net.minecraft.server.commands.InCommandFunction` - A command function that takes in some input and returns a result.
 - `net.minecraft.server.level`
     - `DistanceManager#forEachBlockTickingChucnks` - Applies the provided consumer for each chunk with block ticking enabled.